AutodeskGames/stingray-docs/source/interactive_help/source_access/building/build_modes.md

-# About Stingray build configurations
+# About engine build configurations

 This topic contains some information for developers about the different build configurations offered in the Stingray build system.